Current fluctuations in a semi-infinite line: The Green's function

 and the initial condition

-The solution \eref{green_function_arbitrary_boundary_rate} is obtained by spectral decomposition of the diffusion operator.
+We have derived the solution for the Green's function in \eref{green_function_arbitrary_boundary_rate} using the method of spectral decomposition of the diffusion operator.
+Alternatively, one can make a change of variables as $\mathcal{G}(x,y,t)=g(x,y,t)-\Gamma^{-1}\partial_xg(x,y,t)$ such that $\mathcal{G}(x,y,t)$ now satisfies a heat equation on the semi-infinite line with a Dirichlet boundary condition.
+To get back the desired solution of $g(x,y,t)$, one then needs to solve a self-consistent linear ode with appropriate boundary conditions.

 We have not been able to complete the integration in \eref{green_function_arbitrary_boundary_rate} over the $z$-variable for arbitrary $\Gamma$.
-In the two limiting cases, the green's function has an explicit expression: for the fast coupling limit ($\Gamma\to \infty$)
+In the two limiting cases, the Green's function has an explicit expression.